Matriculated graduate students at any of Tufts University’s graduate programs and professional schools are eligible to apply for a TIE fellowship!

-At the end of the fall semester Fellows, alumni, faculty and staff gather for dinner and formal reception to celebrate the ongoing accomplishments of TIE Fellows.
+Annual Awards Ceremony: At the end of the fall semester Fellows, alumni, faculty and staff gather for dinner and a formal reception to celebrate the ongoing accomplishments of TIE Fellows.

-By the end of the academic year, fellows present their research to the Tufts community at a range of environmental events: department seminars, thesis or dissertation presentations, the Environmental Studies Lunch and Learn, or Tufts Research Days.
+Fellows Workshops and Presentations: Fellows participate throughout the year in on-going research workshops designed to build skills and increase networks.
+By the end of the academic year, fellows also present their research to the Tufts community at a range of environmental events: department seminars, thesis or dissertation presentations, the Environmental Studies Lunch and Learn, or Tufts Research Days, among others.

 |“I’m very thankful for the TIE fellowship.
 It has been so important in my career already – it was the first fellowship that I was awarded that put a lot of trust in me as a scientist early in my graduate career.
 It was what I consider a ‘seed grant’ – it allowed me to collect the data that I later leveraged to get a National Science Foundation fellowship.
 I can’t thank TIE enough for it.”